 All students completing the first year of the Associate Degree Nursing Program will be required to take a standardized test and achieve a score of 800 before progressing to the second year.
-Students who do not achieve this score will be required to complete remediation.
+Students who do not achieve this score will be required to complete NUR 203-Mentoring For Success II.

-All Associate Degree Nursing students prior to graduation will be required to take a standardized exit test and pass with a score of 800 or better.
+Prior to graduation all Associate Degree Nursing students will be required to take a standardized exit test and pass with a score of 800 or better.
 The exit exam is taken during the terminal course, ADN 218.
 Students who do not achieve a score of 800 will receive an incomplete "I" for this terminal class.
 The college policy for incomplete "I" grades will be adhered to.